raku-community-modules/Inline-Ruby/README.md

 * Nice reference https://silverhammermba.github.io/emberb/c/
 * A big trick is deciding when and how much to auto-convert between langs
   * It's nice to leave things in Ruby if they start there, so we don't have to copy it all over
-  * Final values are nice to have as native Perl 6
+  * Final values are nice to have as native Raku
   * Maybe we should only explicit-convert
 * Mmm... maybe there should be two layers of .to_p6
   * One would do simple types -- strings, numbers